 Janah, “Then it’s settled.
 It sounds expensive, do we have enough cash?”

-Nikko, “Yes, but I don’t want to tie up that much.
-I’ll obtain a construction loan, then a permanent mortgage.
+Nikko, “The cost wouldn't put a dent in our cash, but I’ll obtain a construction loan, then a permanent mortgage anyway.
 Rates are too low to pass up, it’s almost free money and the city will give us tax relief for a few years for such an improvement project.”